Moira Rose: Characterization

 Moira is, as described by Matt and Haley Brennan of Paste Magazine, "spoiled, eccentric, [and] exceedingly dramatic".
 Nearly everything she does, whether it is attending a town council meeting or babysitting a child, is completed with a kind of theatric flair.
 Moira often pairs these grand displays with biting sarcasm, such as in the pilot episode when she tells the motel clerk that all she needs in her room is a "bathtub and a long extension cord" after the Roses have lost their wealth.
 But on rare occasions, Moira lets the ego and bluster fade – displaying both a tenderness toward her children and a distinct despair over the loss of her former life.

 To facilitate her over-the-top persona, Moira utilizes an affected accent and frequently peppers her vocabulary with arcane words like "frippet" and "pettifogging".
-As The Atlantic's Amanda Walsh notes, she also "adopts an affectation that transforms monosyllabic and disyllabic words into something simultaneously lofty and ridiculous".
+As noted by The Atlantic, she also "adopts an affectation that transforms monosyllabic and disyllabic words into something simultaneously lofty and ridiculous".
 O'Hara stated that her character's unique – what some have called Canadian dainty – accent is a kind of "souvenir" from Moira's world travels.
 Her archaic vocabulary also expands throughout the series, with O'Hara often adding her own select phrases to the scripts.

 According to O'Hara, Moira thinks about leaving Schitt's Creek "every day".
 Unlike her husband and children, who largely settle into Schitt's Creek throughout the series, Moira remains resistant to living in the town long-term.
 Because of that, her only long-term commitment to the town has been a seat on the town council.
 Her time in Schitt's Creek nevertheless allows her to develop closer relationships with her family, which evolve from largely disconnected to occasionally sweet and loving as time passes.